-The common theme with all of the tasks listed above is that they ensure others are safe and promote their wellbeing.
+The common theme with all of the tasks listed above is that they help to ensure that others are safe and their well-being is promoted.

 Risk assessments minimise the risks to others, hand washing prevent germs spreading, personal care ensures the hygiene and dignity of the individual, taking clients to activities promotes their well being, and balance checks prevent and identify possible financial abuse.

 Reporting potential hazards is a duty of employees under the Health & Safety at Work Act 1974.
 You should also report any suspicions of abuse to safeguard the individuals you support, even if they ask you not to.
 Your employer will have agreed ways of working for any reporting you must do for your duty of care.
 These will vary between organisations and should be documented in policies and procedures but even if they are not (for example, if you are only told the procedure by your manager verbally) they must still be followed.

 How does ‘duty of care’ relate to ‘duty of candour’?

 Duty of candour is legislated by the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014: Regulation 20.